Nonye2K3/chia/Networking-and-Serialization.md

 The plan is to switch to DNS and a more decentralized approach of asking different peers for their peers.

 ## RPC
-Aside from the Chia protocols described in the next page, there is also a local RPC protocol to allow simple control over a node, through HTTP.
+Aside from the Chia protocols described in the next page, there is also a local RPC protocol to allow simple control over a node or wallet through HTTP.
 All requests and responses for the RPC protocol are in JSON, to simplify the interface.
 This allows doing things like getting the tips of the chain, getting a specific block, adding connections, stopping the node, etc. The full node UI connects to the full node using the RPC.